RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 Copy your primitive structure and the forceconstants in your work folder and repeat the previous steps.

 Alternatively, you will find the needed input files for Si, that will be used as example in the next tutorial.

+# 2D materials
+# Graphene

+So far we focused on bulk structures, and explore the capabilities of the thermal conductivity routine in TDEP.
+When it comes to 2D materials, we need to include the 4-phonon scattering contribution, to determine the correct thermal conductivity.
+We provide an example for graphene, with the needed IFCs.